oneapi-src/oneAPI-samples/DirectProgramming/DPC++/StructuredGrids/iso2dfd_dpcpp/README.md

     ```

 ### On a Windows* System Using Visual Studio* Version 2017 or Newer
-* Build the program using VS2017 or VS2019
+- Build the program using VS2017 or VS2019
-      Right click on the solution file and open using either VS2017 or VS2019 IDE.
+    - Right-click on the solution file and open using either VS2017 or VS2019 IDE.
-      Right click on the project in Solution explorer and select Rebuild.
+    - Right-click on the project in Solution Explorer and select Rebuild.
-      From top menu select Debug -> Start without Debugging.
+    - From the top menu, select Debug -> Start without Debugging.

 ## Running the Sample
 ### Application Parameters